ymimouni/Autocomplete/README.md

 different string end marker to each keyword, then concatenate all the strings together, and build a suffix tree for the concatenated string.
 For leaf nodes, remove any text after the first marker.

-To match a portion q of the keywords, Move the current node to the end of q in the generalized suffix tree.
+To match a portion q of the keywords, move the current node to the end of q in the generalized suffix tree.
 Then, traverse the tree below the current node (Using DFS for example), and add Si to the list of suggestions if you find a string containing the end marker of Si.